KawaMood/items_filter/README.md

 <summary>Do I need to install a resources pack?</summary>

 No, this data pack doesn't require a resources pack.
 It uses display entities to render custom textures.

 </details>

 <details>
 <summary>The texture of the block shows regular player heads, how can I fix that?</summary>

-You need to be connected to the internet the first time you use a new type of waystone.
+You need to be connected to the internet the first time you use an items filter.
 The textures of the player heads that are used to create their looks are indeed loaded and cached on the client-side, from (old or current) players skins that are stored on a Mojang server.

 If you accidentally used a content that required to be online the first time you use it, and now see regular players heads instead of the expected texture, you can still go in the ".minecraft/assets/skins/" folder, then sort the sub-folders by date, and delete some recent folders.
 Once that is done, if your game was already started, you will need to restart it to update the cached content.

 ⚠️ **Exceptional issue on 1.20.2**: Players heads can sometimes show default player skins (Steve & co.) rather than its actual texture although the whole cache folder are cleared.
 This is actually an [known issue](https://bugs.mojang.com/browse/MC-264966) from the game itself that struggle to load a texture depending on the signature's value.
 This issue has been fixed on 1.20.3.

 </details>

 # 🪠 Report an issue

 If you encountered an issue with this data pack, preferably join the [Discord server](https://discord.com/invite/w8s9XWgN6v), and open a post in the dedicated **#data-pack-issues** channel to describe your problem.
 Please, don't forget to provide all necessary informations including:

 - The Minecraft version you're using.
 - The version of the concerned data pack you're using.
 - If you're using any modified version like Forge, Paper or Spigot.